rxue/learning-dirary/books/programming/practical-coding/tdd/growing-object-oriented-software-guided-by-tests/README.md

 # Part I: Intoduction
 ## Chapter 1: What is the Point of Test-Driven Development?
+### Test-Driven Development in a Nutshell
+**Golden rule: Never write new functionality without a failing test**

+**Refactoring.
+Think Local, Act Local**
+OWN TAKEAWAY: refactor is not the same activity as *redesign* in that refactoring is *small-scale change* whereas *redesign* is large-scale structural change

 ### The Bigger Picture
 ### Testing End-to-End
 *acceptance test* should excercise the system end-to-end instead of invoking the internal code directly